by Brittany Hawley, '17

 school in Milwaukee.
 The outreach program is designed for a population that may

 not seek mental health care, but would benefit from the services.
-Wekyer will
+Weyker will

 continue working there after graduation.

-Initially, Wekyer wanted to focus on adults with addiction
+Initially, Weyker wanted to focus on adults with addiction

 recovery, but now she can see herself working with the at risk youth population.